cassiorsfreitas/blog/_posts/blog-nextjs-spotify-sounds-good.md

 user-top-read
 ```

-After that, if everything is okay, you'll be redirected back to your redirect_uri.
-In the URL, there's a code query parameter.
-Save this value!
+Once redirected back to your designated redirect_uri, you'll notice a code query parameter in the URL.
+Make sure to save this value!
 `

 ```
 http://localhost:3000/callback?code=NApCCg..BkWtQ
 ```

-Now, we'll need to retrieve the refresh token.
-In this case, you'll need to generate a Base 64 encoded string containing the client ID and secret from earlier.
-You can use any tool to encode it online.
-The format should be client_id:client_secret.
-Some suggestions:<br/><br/>
+Next, we'll proceed to obtain the refresh token.
+To do this, you'll need to generate a Base64 encoded string that combines the client ID and secret obtained earlier.
+Several online tools can help with this encoding process.
+The format should appear as client_id:client_secret.
+Here are a few suggestions:<br/><br/>

 - [https://codebeautify.org/base64-encode](https://codebeautify.org/base64-encode)
 - [https://www.base64encode.net/](https://www.base64encode.net/)